joinbox/loopback-component-translations/README.md

 * CRUD for Translations
 * Field based translations for entities
-* Persiste own translations: An entity shall persist its own translations on Create, Update, Delete.
+* Persists own translations: An entity shall persist its own translations on Create, Update, Delete.
-* Language Fallback ( TBD: entity or filed based or verified) (config/flag)
+* Language Fall-back ( TBD: entity or filed based or verified) (config/flag)
 * Translation entity on objects (Backward compat); An array with all existing translations for a given entity.
 (Flag)
 * Locales: Map the available locales to the locale service; First draft make this static
 * Search